-That private support is critical to UNICEF's success in saving children's lives from vaccine-preventable diseases, providing access to clean water, helping children stay in school, and thwarting child traffickers trying to exploit vulnerable children.
+That private support is critical to UNICEF's success in saving children's lives from vaccinepreventable diseases, providing access to clean water, helping children stay in school, and thwarting child traffickers trying to exploit vulnerable children.
 UNICEF USA is proud of its partnerships with corporations and nonprofits to save children's lives.
 Among many examples:

-• Kiwanis International, with its more than 600,000 members, partners with UNICEF for The Eliminate Project, the current Kiwanis global campaign to eliminate maternal and neonatal tetanus (MNT).
-This project will protect more than 200 million women and their newborn children from the deadly disease.
-Last year, Kenya was certified as the 45th country since 1999 to eliminate MNT.
-There are just 14 countries still facing the threat of MNT.
-UNICEF also continues its work with Kiwanis to eliminate iodine deficiency.
-This partnership has protected 84 million newborns from brain damage caused by iodine deficiency.

-- Rotary International, in partnership with UNICEF and others, has helped nearly eliminate polio worldwide, reducing polio cases by more than 99.9% since 1988.
+- Kiwanis International, with its nearly 550,000 members, partners with UNICEF to eliminate maternal and neonatal tetanus (MNT).
+Between 1999 and 2018, the Global MNT Elimination Initiative has vaccinated more than 154 million women against this deadly disease.
+Last year, both Chad and the Democratic Republic of the Congo was certified as the 46th and 47th countries to eliminate MNT.
+There are just 12 countries still facing the threat of MNT.
+UNICEF also continues its work with Kiwanis to eliminate iodine deficiency disorders.
+Thanks in part to this partnership, the number of households with access to iodized salt has jumped dramatically from less than 20 percent in the early 1990s to 86 percent in 2018. - Rotary International, in partnership with UNICEF and others, has helped nearly eliminate polio worldwide, reducing polio cases by more than 99.9% since 1988.
 UNICEF and its partners have immunized more than 2.5 billion children by working with more than 200 countries and 20 million volunteers. - For over 30 years, Johnson & Johnson and UNICEF have worked together to improve the lives of children and their families globally, with a mutual commitment to paving the way to a healthier future for mothers, newborns, children and their community.
 In November 2018, J&J committed an additional \$10 million to help strengthen health systems through the training and empowerment of frontline health workers, and the development and implementation of innovative tools to help bridge health access and health equity gaps. - LDS Charities, the humanitarian arm of The Church of Jesus Christ of Latter-day Saints, has partnered with UNICEF since 2013.
 In 2018, LDS Charities provided seed funding for Learning for Life, a multi-country program designed to meet the Early Childhood Development (ECD) and education needs of children in South Sudan, Democratic Republic of the Congo, Kenya, Sudan and Uganda.
 Learning for Life provides children with nutrition, stimulation and protection for optimal brain development. - Microsoft and UNICEF launched a new partnership to tackle the education crisis impacting 75 million children and young people affected by conflict and natural disasters, and to provide them with protection services.
-Under this partnership, UNICEF in collaboration with Microsoft and the University of Cambridge are developing a 'learning passport' a digital platform that will facilitate learning opportunities for children and young people within and across borders, in countries hosting refugees, migrants and internally displaced persons. - As a core partner of the Measles and Rubella Initiative with American Red Cross and CDC, UNICEF has helped cut measles deaths by 84% between 2000 and 2016.
-Unfortunately, UNICEF recently warned that cases of measles are surging to alarmingly high levels, with significant outbreaks in Brazil, Madagascar, the Philippines, Ukraine, and Yemen.
+Under this partnership, UNICEF in collaboration with Microsoft and the University of Cambridge are developing a 'learning passport' a digital platform that will facilitate learning opportunities for children and young people within and across borders, in countries hosting refugees, migrants and internally displaced persons. - As a core partner of the Measles and Rubella Initiative with American Red Cross and CDC, UNICEF has helped cut measles deaths by 73% between 2000 and 2018.
+Unfortunately, UNICEF recently warned that cases of measles rose by 200% between 2018 and 2019, with significant outbreaks in Democratic Republic of the Congo, Madagascar, Liberia, Ukraine, and Somalia.